 The Fund began in 2017 and to date two funding rounds have awarded approximately 27 infrastructure projects in metro and regional Victoria with over $9 million.
-The Round 1 and Round 2 projects supported so far are expected to create over 140 jobs in Victoria’s waste and resource recovery sector and are expected to divert at least 500,000 tonnes of material from landfill each year.
+The Round 1 and Round 2 projects supported are expected to create over 135 jobs in Victoria’s waste and resource recovery sector and divert at least 435,000 tonnes of material from landfill each year.
 More information about the Fund’s achievements and progress to date is below.

+In June 2018 Sustainability Victoria opened Round 3 of the Resource Recovery Infrastructure Fund.
 Round 3 has up to $3 million available for infrastructure grants.
-Projects located in and servicing Victoria can apply for between $40,000 and $500,000 in funding for infrastructure development.
+Projects located in and servicing Victoria were eligible to apply for between $40,000 and $500,000 in funding for infrastructure development.
 Infrastructure can be for collection, sorting or processing.

-If you have any queries please email firstname.lastname@example.org and quote “Round 3 Resource Recovery Infrastructure Fund” in the subject line or phone 1300 363 744 and ask to speak to a grants support representative.
+If you have any queries please email firstname.lastname@example.org and quote “Round 3 Resource Recovery Infrastructure Fund” in the subject line or phone 1300 363 744 to speak to a grants support representative.

 |Key milestone||Project and achievements to date|

-There was an excellent response to the Round 2 Funding with applications received from both industry and local government.
+There was a high level of response to Round 2 funding, with applications received from both industry and local government.

-13 projects based in rural and regional Victoria will receive $4.2 million between them for infrastructure for the collection, sorting and processing of materials:
+Thirteen projects based in rural and regional Victoria will receive $4.2 million between them for infrastructure for the collection, sorting and processing of materials.

 |Applicant||Project name||Project description||Funding|